Boiled egg: Hard-boiled eggs

+Haminados, braised eggs slowly cooked overnight, is a traditional Sephardic Jewish dish first documented in medieval Spain and now part of Israeli cuisine, where they are typically served on their own or as part of the Shabbat stew chamin and other dishes.

 Soft-boiled eggs

+Soft-boiled eggs have a partially liquid yolk, which renders the texture less dry.
+Soft-boiled yolks also tend to have more of a umami and sweet taste than hard-boiled yolks.

-Chef Heston Blumenthal, after "relentless trials", published a recipe for "the perfect boiled egg" suggesting cooking the egg in water that starts cold and covers the egg by no more than a millimeter, removing the pan from the heat as soon as the water starts to bubble.
+While the traditional egg timer counts to 3 minutes for cooking a soft-boiled egg, some how-to guides recommend longer cooking times ranging from five to six minutes.
+Chef Heston Blumenthal, after "relentless trials", published a recipe for "the perfect boiled egg", suggesting cooking the egg in water that starts cold and covers the egg by no more than a millimeter, removing the pan from the heat as soon as the water starts to bubble.
 After six minutes, the egg will be ready.